trailapps/RoboBank/README.md

 # Assumptions on Output validations
   Some of the validations are assumed as the output validation rule is too broad

- 1.all transaction references should be unique - output csv will have all the records repeated more than one time on basis of                                                    transaction reference
+1.all transaction references should be unique - Transaction repeated more than one times are printed in the report

 2.the end balance needs to be validated   - Used below formula to check end balance
                                             End balance = startBalance + mutation